thiagoluis88git/tech1-app/README.md

 To use all the endpoints in this API, we can follow these sequence to simulate a customer making an order in a restaurant.
 We can separate in three moments.

-- Restaurant products injestion.
+- Restaurant products manipulation.
 This is used by the restaurant owner to create all the product portfolio with its images and prices
 - Customer self service.
 This is used by the customer to choose the products, pay for it and create an order
 - Order preparing and deliver.
 This is used by the chef and waiter to check the order status